Tytan888/CSSWENG-S11-G1/README.md

 - alternatively, vscode has a jest extension that automatically checks the tests when code is updated

 :white_check_mark: **naming convention**
-- word_word2_word3 :  underscore notation for file names
+- word_word2_word3 :  Underscore Notation for File Names
+- wordWordWord: Camel Case for Functions, Objects, Variables
-- camelCase for functions, objects, variables
+- word-word-word: Kebab-Case for Image Names

 :rocket: **git commit**
 - add: introduce a new feature (even when incomplete)